WPRDC/property-api/README.md

 ### Parcels `/parcels/<parcel_id(s)>`

+Paramters:
+* `parcel_id(s)` - a single 16-digit Allegheny County Parcel ID, or a comma-separated list of them

 Returns a json reprsentation of all data available for the queried parcel ID.
 * `results` - the combined results of querying the datasets
   * `geo` - geojson-formated geographic representations (centroid, boundary, address point, etc) of parcel.